 - Peel, chop, and mash the avocado

-- Add the lime juice and mix well- set aside
+- Add the lime juice and stir with a spoon- set aside

 Kiss My Hass- Assembly

 - Toast your slices on a baking sheet at 400 degrees for 5-6 minutes or until brown

 - Cover toast with a thin coating of avocado mash